pcarleton/draft-carleton-workload-authz-grant/draft-carleton-workload-authz-grant.md

 - Administrator configures in the Authorization Server that a "role" claim of "developer" corresponds to a set of permissions in the platform
 - A developer creates an agent that is able to access useful things in the Authorization Server

-For this deployment pattern it may be useful to use the `roles`, `groups` and `entitlements` claim names of {{RFC9068, Section 2.2.3.1}}, which take them from the SCIM core schema ({{RFC7643, Section 4.1.2}}), however the claim names are only useful as a common conceptual framework and to help interoperability between Platforms and Authorization Servers, it is not expected to match a SCIM schema, or be projected from an Enterprise IdP.
-Specific deployment patterns are not required as part of this document.
+For this example the `roles`, `groups` and `entitlements` claim names were taken from {{RFC9068, Section 2.2.3.1}}, which take them from the SCIM core schema ({{RFC7643, Section 4.1.2}}), however the claim names are used for illustrative purposes only.
+Inclusion of such claims are optional and Platforms may define specific claims, depending on their deployment, supported access control models and ecosystem.

 ## Multi-Tenancy {#tenants}